 Some cases settle days after the accident, some settle a minute before the jury enters the courtroom and others go to trial.
 Your chances of getting a fair settlement depend on several factors, including the severity of your injury, the cumulative evidence and the willingness of the other party.

-Speak with a qualified attorney to help you understand which option works better for you.
+Speak with a qualified car accident attorney to help you understand which option works better for you.
 He or she can handle insurance negotiations and litigation.

 647 Park Meadow Rd.Suite M Westerville, OH 43081 Phone: 614-898-5300